afeld/personal-security/index.md

 # {{ site.title }}

-This is a guide for individuals who are interested in improving their digital security/privacy — no technical experience required.
+This is a guide for individuals who are interested in improving their digital security/privacy.
+Only basic knowledge of how to use your computer and mobile device is required.

-## Super easy, one-time things
+## One-time things

-**Everyone should do these.** You only need to set them once, and there is little/no downside.
+**Everyone should do these.** You only need to set them up once, they are relatively low effort, and there is little/no downside.

 ### Browser(s)